 All employees voluntarily separating from County employment shall submit a written resignation to his/her department head stating the last day he/she will be available for work and the reason for separation.
 In most cases, the last day of work will be considered the last day of employment.
 However, the County reserves the right to determine the last day of employment.
-The written resignation must be received at least two (2) weeks in advance of the last day worked in order for the employee to receive any accrued benefit payouts.
+Entire sentence deleted.
+Notes say to include Separation of benefits, where?
 It is expected that employees will give as much notice as possible in order to facilitate the orientation and implementation of a new employee.
 Employees shall return all County property to his/her department head on his/her last day of work.